thantthet/Parabaik-C-Converter/README.md

 Parabaik-C-Converter
 ====================

-C version of Parabaik Myanmar Text converter (Zawgyi > Unicode) [ https://github.com/ngwestar/parabaik ] which ment to use with C/C++ or Objective-C.
+C implementation of Parabaik Myanmar Text converter (Zawgyi > Unicode) [ https://github.com/ngwestar/parabaik ] which ment to use with C/C++ or Objective-C.

 This project uses the rules from original javascript converter.
 The code needs ICU library.
 Project also included NSString category to use with Objective-C on iOS and Mac OS X.